 Q: Is it okay to house 2 ball pythons together?

 A: Yes, and no.

 Most of the time, however, it is better not to house 2 ball pythons together.
 Snakes are solitary animals, and they do not get lonely.
 They are perfectly happy having their own room.
-Roommates can make snakes feel threatened and cause behavioral issues, which can make them stop eating and get sick.
+Roommates can make snakes feel threatened and cause behavioral issues, making them stop eating and getting sick.